alex-gutev/generic-cl/README.md

 The effects of calling this method, after the iterator has reached the end of the subsequence are unspecified.

+<a id="endp"></a>

 ##### ENDP

 Generic Function: `ENDP ITERATOR`

 Returns true if the iterator is at the end of the subsequence, false otherwise.

-The end of the subsequence is defined as the position past the last element of the subsequence, that is the position of the iterating after advancing it (by `ADVANCE`) from the position of the last element.
+The end of the subsequence is defined as the position past the last element of the subsequence, that is the position of the iterator after advancing it (by [ADVANCE](#advance)) from the position of the last element.

 If the subsequence is empty `ENDP` should immediately return true.

 **Note:** The default `T` method calls `CL:ENDP` since this function shadows the `CL:ENDP` function.

+<a id="advance"></a>

 ##### ADVANCE

 Generic Function: `ADVANCE ITERATOR`

 Advances the iterator to the next element in the subsequence.
-After this method is called, subsequent calls to `AT` should return the next element in the sequence or if the last element has already been iterated over, `ENDP` should return true.
+After this method is called, subsequent calls to [AT](#at) should return the next element in the sequence or if the last element has already been iterated over, [ENDP](#endp) should return true.

 #### Optional Functions